molnar-david/tcp-client/README.md

 ## How to use:
 1. Start the TCP server
 2. Start the TCP client
 3. Send whatever message you want to the server.
-If you're connected to my server, it will echo it back for you
+If you're connected to my server above, it will echo it back for you
 4. Send an empty string to close the session

 *Made with the help of the [Networking in C++](https://www.youtube.com/playlist?list=PLZo2FfoMkJeEogzRXEJeTb3xpA2RAzwCZ) YouTube series by [Sloan Kelly](https://www.youtube.com/c/sloankelly)*